-Customer relationship management systems offer a great way to communicate with customers and target sales and marketing activities around customer interests.
+Customer relationship management (CRM) systems offer a great way to communicate with customers and target sales and marketing activities around customer interests.
 CRM itself is more than software, even though we often speak of the software itself.
 It’s a mindset around the use of software to enhance customer relationships and communications with customers.

 From the ongoing conversations, communications, and interactions, abundant customer data emerges.
 This data, however, can be problematic.
 Let’s take a look at some common problems found within CRM data and how you can prevent or fix them.